Three Steps Towards Schoolwide Change: Language Specialists as Teacher Leaders

 Uncover entry points for small wins

-Most importantly, the students made more traction in their success and they became more visible in the school community.
+The students made more and more traction in their success and they became more visible in the school community!
 As a blossoming teacher leader, I was truly making an impact so that my students had more opportunity and access to the core curriculum.

 3. Reflection